-Having one or more special interests may be related to communication impairment.42 While Eliza is not depicted speaking and the book is inclusive of nonverbal autistic people, if she did speak, her ability to communicate would be caged by her intense special interests.
+Having one or more special interests may be related to communication impairment.44 While Eliza is not depicted speaking and the book is inclusive of nonverbal autistic people, if she did speak, her ability to communicate would be caged by her intense special interests.
 She may find difficulties relating to the interests of others or putting time into topics outside of her interests.
-She could sound like she speaks "nearly constantly," but her speaking abilities would be limited in topic and she could struggle to understand what things are or are not important.43
+She could sound like she speaks "nearly constantly," but her speaking abilities would be limited in topic and she could struggle to understand what things are or are not important.45

-Autistic children struggle with emotional regulation and can find crumpling paper soothing.
+Autistic children struggle with emotional regulation46 and can find crumpling paper soothing.
 Her crumpled papers in her trash depict a child that struggles with emotional regulation as some autistic children may crumple papers after perceiving "mistakes."
-44 Eliza may use this action for self-soothing.4546
+47 Eliza may use this action for self-soothing.
+4849

 Autistic girls are associated with pixies.
-Despite the association of the Manic Pixie Dream Girl trope with autistic girls, it's important to remember, Eliza is a child who is sitting on some grass who has a very dense filter and needs significant support she does not have the ability to communicate effectively about.47 Seeing a girl that gives the "little pixie wrapped up in her thoughts" vibe can be a symptom at least worth looking into, with attention paid to the difference in presentation of ASD in women and girls.
+Despite the association of the Manic Pixie Dream Girl trope with autistic girls, it's important to remember, Eliza is a child who is sitting on some grass who has a very dense filter and needs significant support she does not have the ability to communicate effectively about.50 Seeing a girl that gives the "little pixie wrapped up in her thoughts" vibe can be a symptom at least worth looking into, with attention paid to the difference in presentation of ASD in women and girls.

-Jumping is a common autistic stim.4849 Eliza's love of puddle jumping and jumping in her fantasies are related to her sensory-seeking.
+Jumping is a common autistic stim.5152 Eliza's love of puddle jumping and jumping in her fantasies are related to her sensory-seeking.

-Autistic children can have mixed feelings about water.5051 Eliza likes puddle jumping, but not being rained on.
+Autistic children can have mixed feelings about water.5354 Eliza likes puddle jumping, but not being rained on.
 Her adult caregiver is understanding of her seemingly unaligned feelings and protects her from the rain while she jumps in a puddle.

-Autistic children can fear weather.52 Eliza's ability to see the sunshine through the rain can give some readers a different way of thinking about weather.
+Autistic children can fear weather.55 Eliza's ability to see the sunshine through the rain can give some readers a different way of thinking about weather.
 This was confirmed in the feedback of one of the first 10 people to ever read Eliza Dee's Universes.

-Dancing is therapeutic for autistic children.53 Eliza's enjoyment of dance is related to receiving therapy in alignment with the advice of physicians, though Eliza would have needed specialized dance classes designed for children with hypermobility to receive safe therapeutic benefits.5455
+Dancing is therapeutic for autistic children56, but caution is needed with hypermobility.
+Eliza's enjoyment of dance is related to receiving therapy in alignment with the advice of physicians, though Eliza would have needed specialized dance classes designed for children with hypermobility to receive safe therapeutic benefits.5758

-Autistic females are associated with attempting to socialize through their special interests.56 In the final line of the book, Eliza wonders how fun it would be to share her newly-found special interest of creating new universes with others and what kind of amazing things those others would say or create.
+Autistic females are associated with attempting to socialize through their special interests.59 In the final line of the book, Eliza wonders how fun it would be to share her newly-found special interest of creating new universes with others and what kind of amazing things those others would say or create.

-They say about autistic children, "they're in her own little world."
-Autistic women and girls are known for creating entire worlds in their heads and escaping into those worlds.57 The use of "little" in this context is considered ableism.58 Eliza can explore her own expansive universes.
+They say about autistic children, "they're in their own little world."
+Autistic women and girls are known for creating entire worlds in their heads and escaping into those worlds.
+60 The use of "little" in this context is considered ableism.
+61 Eliza can explore her own expansive universes.

 63.2% of autistic girls create imaginary companions.
-Eliza's creation of companions in her imagination may enable her to be significantly more likely to be interested in making friends and spending time with them than children who do not do this.59
+Eliza's creation of imaginary companions, such as personifying her Cutie stuffie, may enable her to be significantly more likely to be interested in making friends and spending time with them than children who do not do this.62

-Hyperphantasia is associated with exceptional autobiographical memory recall.60 As Eliza sits on the grass during the sunset, her mind takes off thinking about her special interests with photo-like memories of herself that come in flash-memories that she has connected together in her mind.
+Hyperphantasia is associated with exceptional autobiographical memory recall.
+As Eliza sits on the grass during the sunset, her mind takes off thinking about her special interests with photo-like memories of herself that come in flash-memories that she has connected together in her mind.